Savan1007/DollarDiary/README.md

 ## Features

-- User registration and login
+- Command-Line User registration and login
 - Logging expenses with date, amount, category, and description
 - Categorizing expenses into categories
 - Setting and managing budgets for different categories
+- Report Generation of the current and past expenses

 ## Technology Stack

-- **Frontend:** HTML, CSS, JavaScript
 - **Backend:** Java (Spring Boot)
 - **Database:** MongoDB
 - **Authentication:** Spring Security with JWT